dotnet-project-file-analyzers/dotnet-project-file-analyzers.github.io/general/sdk.md

  `Directory.Build.props` file instead.

-The SDK project can - on top of the analysis - also act as a replacement of the `Solution Items` folder (and other folders) a lot of `.sln` solution files contain.
+The SDK project can - on top of the analysis - also act as a replacement of the `Solution Items` folder (and other folders) that contain a lot of solution files.
 This should improve the maintainabillity of the `.sln` solution too.